We know how much you’ve loved marketing to Millennials, but now it’s time to start marketing to the next generation: Generation Z.

 Whether it's using Facebook to get information or Instagram to showcase their aspirational selves, one thing is for certain: you can't advertise to Generation Z the same way across all platforms.

 For example, since Gen-Zers use Instagram to showcase their aspirational self, you'll want to create content that speaks to their aspirations and nothing more.
 The same goes for Facebook; you'll only want to publish informative content.

 5. Be a business that they can look up to.

 Remember how popular TOMS shoes were with Millennials?
 In case you're unfamiliar, the company provided a pair of shoes to those in need for every pair of shoes purchased from them.

 Millennials loved TOMS because not only were their shoes were popular, but they stood for a great cause.

 It's not much different with Generation Z. In fact, 60 percent of Gen-Zers want to positively change the world through their work, so they want to shop brands that can do the same.

 Marketing to Generation Z is going to be completely different, in many ways, from marketing to other generations.
 It will definitely be a challenge and a lot of hard work.
 However, if you're willing to put the work in to understand your new customers, they'll reward you for taking the time to get to know them.

 And, if you're still feeling overwhelmed, we can create a digital marketing plan that works for you!

-This is part three of our consumer behavior blog series and we have more subjects ahead.
-Check out parts one and two below, and stay tuned for our next topic!
+This is part three of our consumer behavior blog series.
+Check out parts one and two below, and stay tuned for new topics!